TuomasLehti/tuomax-adventofcode/readme.md

 ## Year 2022

+Days 1 to 7 were solved in a different environment.
+The dates mentioned here are the dates of migrating these puzzles to this framework.

 | Day | Part 1 | Part 2 | Notes |
 |---|---|---|---|
 | 1  | 30.8.2024 | 30.8.2024 |  |